-The Monterey Avenue/Varner Road Neighborhood [Neighborhood 2] contains about 110 gross acres (about 96 net acres), and is designated as a Mixed-Use Area, with a requirement for 50% HHDR development.
+The Monterey Avenue/Varner Road Neighborhood [Neighborhood 2] contains about 110 gross acres (about 96 net acres), and is designated as a Mixed-Use Area, with a requirement for required minimum of 50% HHDR development.

-WCVAP 8.2 Fifty percent of the Monterey Avenue/Varner Road Neighborhood shall be developed in accordance with the HHDR land use designation.
+WCVAP 8.2 Fifty percent At least 50% of the Monterey Avenue/Varner Road Neighborhood shall be developed in accordance with the HHDR land use designation.

-The Boca Chica Trail/Varner Road Neighborhood [Neighborhood 5] contains about 192 gross acres (about 179 net acres), and is designated as a Mixed-Use Area, with a requirement for 50% HHDR development.
+The Boca Chica Trail/Varner Road Neighborhood [Neighborhood 5] contains about 192 gross acres (about 179 178 net acres), and is designated as a Mixed-Use Area, with a requirement for required minimum of 50% HHDR development.

-WCVAP 8.3 Fifty percent of the Bolsa Chica/Varner Road Neighborhood shall be developed in accordance with the HHDR land use designation.
+WCVAP 8.3 Fifty percent At least 50% of the Bolsa Chica/Varner Road Neighborhood shall be developed in accordance with the HHDR land use designation.

-The Ivey Ranch Neighborhood [Neighborhood 6] contains about 145 gross acres (about 143 net acres), and is designated as a Mixed-Use Area, with a requirement for 50% HHDR development.
+The Ivey Ranch Neighborhood [Neighborhood 6] contains about 145 gross acres (about 143 net acres), and is designated as a Mixed-Use Area, with a requirement for required minimum of 50% HHDR development.